zephyrproject-rtos/zephyr/boards/xtensa/intel_adsp_cavs25/doc/intel_adsp_generic.rst

 ---------------------------

-The Zephyr SDK provides GCC-based toolchains necessary to build Zephyr for the CAVS and ACE boards.
+The Zephyr SDK provides GCC-based toolchains necessary to build Zephyr for the cAVS and ACE boards.
 However, users seeking greater levels of optimization may desire to build with the proprietary Xtensa toolchain distributed by `Cadence`_ instead.
 The following instructions assume you have purchased and installed the toolchain(s) and core(s) for your board following their